liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 different target formats.

-To manage assets, the backend has the `adhocracy_core.resources.asset.IAsset` resource type, which is a special kind of *Simple.* (FIXME Or possibly it's a *Pool*?
-In any case, it's not versionable.)
+To manage assets, the backend has the `adhocracy_core.resources.asset.IAsset` resource type, which is a special kind of *Pool.*

 Assets can be uploaded to an *asset pool.* Resources that provide an asset pool implement the `adhocracy_core.sheets.asset.IHasAssetPool` sheet, which